mrc-ide/covid-sim/README.md

 ## Copyright and Licensing

-The source code for SpatialSim is licensed under the GPLv3, see [LICENSE.md](LICENSE.md).
+The source code for CovidSim is licensed under the GPLv3, see [LICENSE.md](LICENSE.md).

 It is Copyright Imperial College of Science, Technology and Medicine.